dilanx/paper.nu/SALAD.md

 ## I'd like to talk about this more!
 How can I reach you?

 Feel free to get in touch by messaging me on Instagram at https://instagram.com/dilan4k.
 Alternatively, you can message me on Discord at Dilan#1000 (you'll need to join the [Northwestern Discord server](https://discord.gg/aERJFBAhyP) first).
+You're always welcome to ask any questions you have about this project.

 ## Isn't this kinda ambitious?